-A family of two parents with eight children seems like enough – according to the premise of Eight is Enough, that is.
+A family of two parents with eight children seems like enough — according to the premise of Eight is Enough, that is.
 But shows must balance cast changes to keep things flowing and fresh.
-Enter Abby Bradford, played by Betty Buckley, who filled in an important and devastating hole in this famous sitcom.
+Enter Abby Bradford, played by Betty Buckley, who filled in an important and devastating hole in this famous dramedy.
 What did she get up to after helping the show continue on after so jarring a loss?

 Born on July 3, 1947, Betty Buckley called Big Spring, Texas home before her various unique talents took her east.
 In New Jersey, she flaunted her modeling skills at a Miss America pageant held in Atlantic City.
-Between this and her affinity for singing, she received attention from a talent scout.
+Between this and her affinity for singing, she attracted the attention of a talent scout.
 At this point, her stardom as an entertainer was practically sealed; she spent her time after college overseas.
 There, she performed for soldiers wounded in Vietnam.
 When fate brought her stateside again, she was reportedly in New York for just one day when she landed the role of Martha Jefferson in the musical 1776.

 Carving a path to stardom